malmiteria/super-alternative-to-super/README.md

         print('A')
         super().method()
 ```
-option 2, which would still allow B().method() to run properly, but some inheritence trees including A could fail:
+option 2, which would still allow B().method() to run properly, but some inheritance trees including A could fail:
 ```
 class C:
     def method(self):